imagen2/imagen_processing/tbss_dti/README.rst

 =======
-Diffusion data preprocessed for tract-based spatial statistics (current version).
+DTI data preprocessed for tract-based spatial statistics (current version).
 =======
 -----------------
 Standard Operating Procedure:
 -----------------
-The SOP for the diffusion data can be found under `sop_diffusion.md`_.
+The SOP for the diffusion data can be found under `sop_dti_diffusion.md`_.

 -----------------
 Data availability: